NavyaShiva/academic-kickstart/content/home/experience.md

   Built empirical model using Lasso regression with waiting effect, satiation effect of marketing tactic.
 Used Inverse Reinforcement learning as a constraint to attribute
   Lift to each tactic for each week.
 Obtained the path that led to maximum lift (3%) through optimization.

-  Tools: Inverse Reinforcement Learning, Optimization, Gurobi, Python, ETL
+  Tools and Methods - Inverse Reinforcement Learning, Optimization, Gurobi, Python, ETL
   """

 [[experience]]